-Item Text of Item Student Perceptions of Social Physical Environment (SPE S ) a $SPE_1^S$ Students at my school believe they can do good work. $SPE_2^S$ The grounds around my school are kept clean.
-SPE3 The hallways at my school are kept clean. $SPE_4^S$ The bathrooms at my school are kept clean.
-SPE S 5 Broken things at my school get fixed.
-SPE S Students at my school behave well in class.
-SPE S 7 Students at my school behave well in the hallways, in the lunchroom, and on school grounds.
-SPE S Students from different backgrounds get along well with each other at my school.
-SPE 9 Teachers and students get along well with each other at my school. $SPE{10}^S$ I am satisfied with the social and physical environment at my school.
+Item Text of Item Student Perceptions of Social Physical Environment (SPE ^S) ^a SPE_1^S Students at my school believe they can do good work.
+SPE_2^S The grounds around my school are kept clean.
+SPE_3^S The hallways at my school are kept clean.
+SPE_4^S The bathrooms at my school are kept clean.
+SPE_5^S Broken things at my school get fixed.
+SPE_6^S Students at my school behave well in class.
+SPE_7^S Students at my school behave well in the hallways, in the lunchroom, and on school grounds.
+SPE ^S Students from different backgrounds get along well at my school.
+SPE 9 Teachers and students get along well with each other at my school.
+SPE{10}^S I am satisfied with the social and physical environment at my school.